 Understanding the critical role that research and technology play in quality landscape design, allow Fergus to contribute across all phases of the design process, from concept development through to detail documentation and construction.

-Bachelor of Arts Degree (Honors) Landscape Architecture, University of Gloucestershire, UK
+Bachelor of Arts Degree (Honors) Landscape Architecture, University of Gloucestershire

-Higher National Diploma Landscape Design, Blackrock FE Institute, Dublin
+Higher National Diploma Landscape Design, Blackrock FE Institute

 Having fostered an interest for Geographical Information Systems (G.I.S) during her third-year exchange at the University of Virginia, United States, Sibyl continues to expand her abilities and knowledge in geo-design and geo-computation.
-Furthermore, Sibyl has commenced a Masters Degree at University of New South Wales in City Analytics to further this passion.
+Furthermore, Sibyl has commenced a Master degree at University of New South Wales in City Analytics to further this passion.

 Since joining SMM, Sibyl has worked closely with senior staff on a multitude of projects in both the public and private domain.
 Sibyl is involved at all stages of project development from visual impact assessments, public domain studies and concept design through to detail design development and documentation.